 - i) The Company's assessment of its ability to continue as a going concern requires significant judgments about whether there are material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
-The Company must determine whether sufficient financing will be obtained in the near term.
 See note 1. - ii) Recoverability of exploration and evaluation assets